shay-o/analytics-2.0-apis/data-insertion.md

 Upon receipt, Adobe servers perform basic tag validation of the data insertion.
 If it encounters an error, Adobe returns a Failure response.
 If the data insertion is successful, Adobe queues the data insertion request for processing by the standard Analytics Data Processing Engine.
 The engine processes these requests in the same way it processes data collected via JavaScript.

-Note: The Data Insertion API requires data in UTF-8 format.
+Note: The Data Insertion API requires data in UTF-8 format.[tbd - still true?]

 -----------------------------------------------------------------------------------------------------------------------------------------------------------